 Memories in the Making®

 In partnership with the Alzheimer's Association Southeastern Wisconsin, the Memories in the Making® program offers an outlet for creative expression through art for individuals with Alzheimer's Disease or other memory loss.
-The sessions are led by a specially trained facilitator.
+These art therapy sessions are led by a specially trained facilitator.
 Clients are able to paint with their peers, which increases their ability to express themselves, encourage socialization and help with mental alertness.

 Carroll University partnership

-Physical and occupational therapy students from Carroll University visit the Curative Care Senior Center during the fall, spring and summer semesters.
-Physical therapy students provide "adult play" experiences, which include fitness activities at the local YMCA and bowling outings.
+Physical and occupational therapy students from Carroll University visit the Curative Senior Center during the fall and spring semesters.
+Physical therapy students provide "adult play" exercise experiences.
 Occupational therapy students work with our clients on creative, memory-boosting and exercise activities.

 Our talented staff

-Staff members – including a Licensed Practical Nurse, Certified Nursing Assistants, Program Coordinator and Program Specialists – receive ongoing training in dementia care and strive to provide clients with opportunities for meaningful interaction and involvement in life activities.
+Staff members – including a Licensed Practical Nurse (LPN), Certified Nursing Assistants (CNA), on-site Manager, Program Coordinator and Program Specialists – receive ongoing training in dementia care and strive to provide clients with opportunities for meaningful interaction and involvement in life activities.

 We offer proven, high quality programs